Dark-Gran/SMC/README.md

 This led to **version 0.1**:
 - In default, only circles floating around. ("relaxing screensaver", no "avatar")
-- Goal is to merge all circles of one color.
+- Goal is to merge all circles of the same color.
 - The puzzle part comes from intrinsic values and relations between colors.
 - The player may affect size and speed of the circles, however direct interaction must remain minimal.
 (1. to keep the feeling of a relaxing screensaver; 2. to keep the "puzzle-like" feel)